jojo157/FundCentreGame/README.md

 ### Code

-- [Email js API](https://www.emailjs.com/docs/) code template for using emailjs provided in their documentation was used to implement the email tempalte API on contact page when form submitted.
+- [Email js API](https://www.emailjs.com/docs/) code template for using emailjs provided in their documentation was used to implement the email template API on the contact page when the form is submitted.
 - [Bootstrap](https://getbootstrap.com/) was used to implement the modal across pages.
-- [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was used as aguide for using the css flexbox.
+- [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was used as aguide for using the CSS flexbox.
 - To import the text files [Stack Overflow](https://stackoverflow.com/questions/26656260/importing-data-from-a-text-file-into-an-array-using-javascript/26656364) provided assistance and help with the code.
 - To create the floating pop up div, an essential resource was [Encode DNA](https://www.encodedna.com/2012/12/floating-div-using-css.htm) .